itiand/itiand/README.md

 I'm a full-stack web developer, formally experienced and educated in data analysis and quantitative research methods.
 Alongside my analytical foundation, I have an innate passion in design and visual storytelling.

-Throughout my coding journey, I've crafted functional websites with a penchant for aesthetics, deeply rooted in my background in illustration.
-I take pleasure in building pa with an eye for detail and design.
+While I prioritize human-centered design, I've developed a penchant for aesthetics that's deeply rooted in my background in illustration.
 I'm innately curious and continually tinkering with interactive and visual elements of the web.

 ## 🌱 I'm currently working on...